jotaajunior/adonis-rabbit/README.md

 await Rabbit.bindQueue('myQueue', 'myExchange', '')
 ```

-Binds a Queue and an Exchange
+Binds a queue and an exchange
 .
-1. `queueName`: the name of the Queue
+1. `queueName`: the name of the queue
-2. `exchangeName`: the name of the Exchange
+2. `exchangeName`: the name of the exchange
 3. `pattern?`: the pattern (default to `''`)